canvas-medical/documentation/collections/_api/consent.md

             description: >-
               The source on which this consent statement is based.<br><br>
               For create interactions, `sourceAttachment.title`, `sourceAttachment.content_type`, and `sourceAttachment.data` are required.<br><br>
-              For read/search interactions, Canvas returns the `sourceAttachment.url`.<br>
+              For read/search interactions, Canvas returns the `sourceAttachment.url`.<br><br>
-              **NOTE: As we are transitioning to the new URL format (static URL), we are enabling an extension to retain previously used URLs until the transition to the new static URL is finalized.
-Use this extension for backward-compatible URLs until the transition is completed.**
+              **Note: There is a temporary extension that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
+Use this extension for backward-compatible URLs until the migration is completed.**
           - name: provision
             type: json
             description: >-